 In the US it’s probably best to stick to Aqara-branded products, owing to their higher-tier features and easy access on Amazon.
 We’ve listed a few below.
 You’ll need one or more Aqara Wi-Fi hubs to enable full functionality, such as integration with third-party automation platforms.

 Importing Xiaomi smart home tech from China

 Because of sticker prices and the many product types sold in China, it can be tempting to import Xiaomi home devices when they aren’t sold locally.
 It’s not difficult to find websites that will help with this, such as AliExpress or Gearbest.
 Be mindful that you’ll be paying an import premium one way or another, which can potentially reduce or negate any savings.
 And you’ll probably want a “global” version of anything you buy, because there’s a risk some items could be region-locked.
-You can get around the issue by changing region settings, although that can cause its own problems.
+You might be able to get around the issue by changing your device’s region settings, although that can cause its own problems.

 There’s also the matter of shipping times.
 If something’s being imported from China to the US or Canada, you could easily end up waiting weeks, given supply chain constraints and the usual delays associated with shipping by sea.
-That can be frustrating when other budget brands, like Wyze, might be delivered the next day.
+That can be frustrating when other budget brands, like Wyze, might be delivered the next day or sold in stores.

 The Aqara and Mi Home apps vs. the competition